liblzma/TryHackMe-Logseq-Flashcard-Exporter/README.md

 ## ✨ Features (in a nutshell)

-* Export questions from any TryHackMe room into Markdown-formatted flashcards for note-taking tool Logseq
+* Export questions from any TryHackMe room into Markdown-formatted flashcards for note-taking tool Logseq.
 * Works on any TryHackMe room (`/room/<slug>`).
 * One‑click copy to clipboard.
 * No external dependencies – pure vanilla JavaScript.